-The University of California-Los Angeles supports cannabis research and has in fact established a UCLA cannabis research center for the purpose of studying the medical utilization and health benefits of cannabis.
+The University of California-Los Angeles supports cannabis research and has, in fact, established a UCLA cannabis research center for the purpose of studying the medical utilization and health benefits of cannabis.

 In 2016, “Medical Cannabis” was first offered as a graduate-level college class at the University of Vermont.
-Classes focus on the chemistry, side effects, and medicinal uses of cannabis in line with social, economic, and political implications of marijuana use.
+Classes focus on the chemistry, side effects, and medicinal uses of cannabis in line with the social, economic, and political implications of marijuana use.

-In 2017 and the years prior, top university Harvard Business School also offered master classes on the marijuana industry.
+In 2017 and the years prior, the top university Harvard Business School also offered master classes on the marijuana industry.

 More Offbeat Classes You Could Have Attended

 Over the years, a number of college classes in certain universities were so odd they drew the interest (and ire) of observers and gained media attention.
 While they have been discontinued, we think they belong to the honorable mentions:

 Apparently paying tribute to the cult film “Jurassic Park”, this class was offered by Hood College in Maryland in 2011.

 It centers on the ecology, evolution, biodiversity, behavior, physiological mechanisms, and extinction of dinosaurs that were studied to gain sufficient knowledge on the history of Earth as well as the progressive development of organisms.